top of page

 Emotional connection

-Interdependence flourishes in relationships that prioritise emotional connection.
-It involves open, honest, and thoughtful communication, active listening, and empathetic understanding.
+Interdependence involves open, honest, and thoughtful communication, active listening, and empathic understanding.
 Partners create a safe space for one another where they can express their thoughts, feelings, and vulnerabilities without fear of judgment.
 Emotional connection promotes trust, intimacy, and a deep sense of belonging.
 The connection in the relationship is equally valued to each individual’s goals and growth.

 Personal growth and fulfillment